zac7777/Entropy/Entropy/Sets/Creatures/Birds.md

 EP: 10
 AP: 2
 HP: 2
-Dodge: +13
+Dodge: +20

-*Bred Pet:* If this creature is your companion it must fail the avoidance roll for each action you want it to take, otherwise the Game Master will decide how it acts.
-It takes it's turn immediately after yours.

-Avoidance type: Reasoning
-Roll minimum: 4
+*Winged:* you have the ability to fly, ignoring gravity and anything on the ground, however while flying your attacks have +5 Accuracy and attacks made against you have advantage

 ---
 ##### Action list

+*Fly:* 2 AP, start or stop flying

-*Move:* 1 AP, move 3 meters in any direction
+*Move:* 1 AP, if on land move 1 meter in any direction, if currently flying move 3 meters in any direction

-*Scratch:* 1 AP, 1 meter range, 2 - 1d6 bludgeoning damage ( this will only deal damage when you roll a 1 )
+*Claw:* 1 AP, 1m range, 1d2 + 1 slicing damage, on critical hit target gets bleeding
 Accuracy: +27
-Critical: -7
+Critical: +5

-*Kitten Eyes:* 1 AP, target creature that you within 10m cannot target you for it's next turn

-Avoidance type: Endurance
-Roll minimum: 0
+*Adjust Neck:* 1 AP, you gain -10 Accuracy for three turns, this may only be activated once per combat

 ---
-*Such a cute little baby oh my god*
+*Street birds, taken in as messengers, then left as defects when their use was no more*